borgbackup/borg/docs/faq.rst

 - Transmits to repo.
 If the repo is remote, this usually involves an SSH connection (does its own encryption / authentication).
 - Stores the chunk into a key/value store (the key is the chunk id, the value is the data).
-While doing that, it computes CRC32 / XXH64 of the data (repo low-level checksum, used by borg check --repository) and also updates the repo index (another hashtable).
+While doing that, it computes XXH64 of the data (repo low-level checksum, used by borg check --repository).

 Subsequent backups are usually very fast if most files are unchanged and only a few are new or modified.
 The high performance on unchanged files primarily depends